pezpet/capstone/README.md

 ## Goals
 The goal of this project is to use raw buoy data to predict scores in surfing competition heats.
 The WSL uses sofisticated forecasting models to estimate the quality of waves at each location were events are held, and even though "scoring potential" is frequently mentioned as a critical variable, no specific modeling or forecasting is described when deciding competition dates and times.
 By creating a model that targets scores, this projects aims to improve the decision making process of the WSL.

+Different models were built and evaluated on **Root Mean Squared Error (RMSE)**.
+RMSE on test sets:
+- Baseline (RMSE: )
+- Linear Regression with Lasso (RMSE: )
+- Extreme Gradient Boosting (RMSE: )
+- Neural Networks (RMSE: )

 ## Data collection
 ### World Surf League
 The World Surf League organizes a yearly world tour of surfing competitions and is regarded as the highest level of competitive surfing.
 Their website keeps scores for all competitions back to 2008.
 These scores were scraped from the site.
 Additionally, to be able to link scores to buoy data, the dates for all heats and all events were also scraped.
+[Example event page that was scraped](https://www.worldsurfleague.com/events/2008/mct/75/billabong-pipeline-masters)

-Scores data description:
+#### Scores data description:
 | Column Name | Data Description | dtype |
 |---|---|---|
 | year | Year in which the competition was held | int |